1st Minnesota Infantry Regiment: Organization and early service

-Josias Redgate King of the St. Paul Pioneer Guard is credited as the first northern volunteer to stand to for Lincoln's call for men to fight the south.
+Josias Ridgate King of the St. Paul Pioneer Guard is credited as being the first northern volunteer to stand for Lincoln's call for men to fight the Confederacy.

 First Bull Run

-On July 21, 1861, near Manassas, Virginia, the regiment fought in the first major battle of the Civil War: the First Battle of Bull Run.
-While straddling Rickett's Battery in support, it saw heavy fighting on Henry House Hill in close proximity to the enemy.
-The 1st Minnesota was one of the last regiments to leave the battlefield and suffered among the highest casualties of any northern regiment: 49 killed, 107 wounded and 34 missing.
+On July 21, 1861, near Manassas, Virginia, the regiment fought in the first major battle of the American Civil War, the First Battle of Bull Run.
+While straddling Rickett's Battery in support, the regiment saw heavy fighting on Henry House Hill in close proximity to the enemy.
+The 1st Minnesota was one of the last regiments to leave the battlefield and suffered one of the highest numbers of casualties of any northern regiment: 49 killed, 107 wounded and 34 missing.

-During the 1st Minnesota Infantry's initiation to combat, its honorable conduct was readily distinguishable from that of the other regiments in its brigade:
+During the 1st Minnesota Infantry's initiation to combat, it was noted for honorable conduct by Colonel Franklin:

 The First Minnesota Regiment moved from its position on the left of the field to the support of Ricketts' battery, and gallantly engaged the enemy at that point.
 It was so near the enemy's lines that friends and foes were for a time confounded.
 The regiment behaved exceedingly well, and finally retired from the field in good order.
 The other two regiments of the brigade retired in confusion, and no efforts of myself or staff were successful in rallying them.
 I respectfully refer you to Colonel Gorman's report for the account of his regiment's behavior and of the good conduct of his officers and men.